 5 Social Media Video Best Practices

 Some video best practices apply across all social channels.
 For example:

 1. Create value for the viewer: Aim to entertain, inspire, or educate.
 If your video doesn’t do one of these three things, rethink it.

 2. Start with an attention-grabber: Animated GIF thumbnails or autoplay videos make a big difference in earning clicks.
 Use every feature available to make thumbnails intriguing.

 3. Frontload the value: Get your value proposition (or at least your company name) out in the first five to 10 seconds of your video.
 After that, there’s a significant dropoff in viewership.
-One of the worst things you can do in social video is wait until the very end to reveal what it’s about.
+One of the worst things you can do in a social media video is waiting until the very end to reveal what it’s about.

-5. Add a call to action (CTA): Tell viewers exactly what you want them to do after viewing your video, and do it before the video ends.
+5. Add a call to action (CTA): Tell viewers exactly what you want them to do after viewing your video with a call to action, and do it before the video ends.

 Beyond all the above advice, the best way to get good at social media video is to start making it.
 Pick the few channels and your social media marketing strategy program’s top goals for those channels and see what reactions you get.
 If you land on something people like, you’ve unlocked a new source of views, visits, leads, and revenue to help power your video marketing program.

 This post was originally published on March 8, 2021.
 It was updated on August 4, 2021.